-When planning the wording of your invitations, please remember that our Shabbat services begin at 9:15 AM (Rosh Hodesh and Yom Tov services begin at 9:00 AM).
+When planning the wording of your invitations, please remember that our Shabbat services begin at 9:15 AM.
 This is the time that should be written on your invitation.
-When possible and appropriate, please include directions to Temple Aliyah with your invitation (available in our synagogue office.)
+When possible and appropriate, please include directions to Temple Aliyah with your invitation (available in our synagogue office).